Pagination

 Cinchy has two types of pagination available (Image 2):

-• Cursor: The cursor is a key parameter in this type of pagination.
-You receive a variable named Cursor along with the response.
+Cursoralong with the response.
 It's a pointer that points at a particular item that you must send with a request.
 The server then uses the cursor to seek the other set of items.
-Cinchy recommends using cursor-based pagination when dealing with a real-time data set.
+Cinchy recommends using cursor-based pagination when dealing with a real-time data set. - Offset: Offset-based pagination is for parameters with a specific limit (the number of results) and offset (the number of records you need to skip).
+Cinchy recommends using offset-based pagination for static data.

 Cursor pagination